Your Thursday Briefing - The New York Times - Up News Info

 Thank you

-Carole Landry helped write this briefing.
-Thank you to Melissa Clark for the recipe.
+Thank you to Melissa Clark for the recipe and to Theodore Kim and Jahaan Singh for the break from the news.
 You can reach the team at briefing@nytimes.com.

 P.S.